Introduction

 -------------------------------

-A few commands permit your to see all available elements available to
+The following commands will enable you to see all available elements you

 .. code-block:: console